-HBO Max is WarnerMedia's new streaming service, designed to challenge Netflix, Amazon Prime Video and Disney Plus, and its release is rapidly approaching.
-When it releases this year, it will include over 10,000 hours of content at launch, with shows from partners like Cartoon Network, CNN, DC Comics, TNT, Crunchyroll and Sesame Workshop, as well wonderful HBO originals you love.
+HBO Max is WarnerMedia's attempt to lay down the gauntlet to Netflix, Amazon Prime Video and Disney Plus, and its release is rapidly approaching.
+When it comes to telly boxes and other devices this year, it will feature over 10,000 hours of content at launch, with content from the likes of Cartoon Network, CNN, DC Comics, TNT, Crunchyroll and Sesame Workshop, as well as some stellar HBO originals.

-HBO Max, backed by comms giant AT&T, has made huge deals to bring content over to the new platform.
+HBO Max, backed by comms giant AT&T, has penned some big scalps to ensure shows over to its service.
 That includes every episode of the '90s sitcom Friends, The Big Bang Theory, as well as Rick and Morty, the new iteration of Doctor Who, and the complete library of South Park.
+Speaking of the sitcom that's been on a break since 2004, a Friends reunion now looks like it's very close to becoming a reality.

-HBO Max will also have its own exclusives, to tempt viewers away from their incumbent streaming rivals, including a whole host of original series.
-But will you be willing to pay for yet another streaming service?
+HBO Max will also boast its own exclusives intended to make viewers of rival services envious, including various original series.
+But will that be enough for you to pay for yet another streaming service?
 Here's everything you need to know so you can make an informed decision before the HBO Max release date.

 HBO Max release date